Salindres

 Salindres ([salɛ̃dʁ]) is a commune in the Gard department in southern France.
 The composer and conductor Roger Dumas (1897–1951) was born, in Salindres.

 Geography

 Climate

 Salindres has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Salindres is 14.0 C. The average annual rainfall is 1092.1 mm with September as the wettest month.
-The temperatures are highest on average in July, at around 23.4 C, and lowest in January, at around 5.8 C. The highest temperature ever recorded in Salindres was 44.0 C on 1 August 1947; the coldest temperature ever recorded was -14.5 C on 12 February 1956.
+The temperatures are highest on average in July, at around 23.4 C, and lowest in January, at around 5.8 C. The second highest temperature ever recorded in Salindres was 44.0 C on 1 August 1947, the hottest August day on record for Frances was 44.4 C on 23 August 2023; the coldest temperature ever recorded was -14.5 C on 12 February 1956.